ChristophBentz/HTML--CSS---Javascript----Dentist/README.md

 ## Contact

-If you have any questions or would like to contact me regarding my work as a software developer, you can reach me via email at [Your email address] or message me on GitHub.
+If you have any questions or would like to contact me regarding my work as a software developer, you can reach me via email at christoph.moser1@outlook.de or message me on GitHub.

 Thank you for your interest in my dentist website, and I look forward to hearing from you!